Familiar failings leave Chelsea facing final-day Champions League showdown | Goal.com

 Chelsea's night began with them offering their hosts a guard of honour, and their submission continued into the early stages of the match..

-Though both Naby Keita and Trent Alexander-Arnold's goals were almost unstoppabe strikes - albeit with the latter coming from a dubiously awarded free-kick - the way Liverpool went 3-0 will have upset Lampard massively.
+Though both Naby Keita and Trent Alexander-Arnold's goals were almost unstoppable strikes – albeit with the latter coming from a dubiously awarded free-kick – the way Liverpool went 3-0 up will have upset Lampard massively.

-Chelsea have struggled when defending set-pieces all season, and yet again they were caught out as Gini Wijnaldum was allowed to slam a shot past Kepa Arrizabalaga from close-range.
+Chelsea have struggled when defending set-pieces all season, and once again they were caught out as Gini Wijnaldum was allowed to slam a shot past Kepa Arrizabalaga from close range.

 To their credit, Chelsea did rally, Olivier Giroud pulled one back shortly before half-time, though Liverpool's three-goal lead was restored shortly after the break as Marcos Alonso failed to close down Alexander-Arnold as he crossed for Roberto Firmino to head home.